nsrau/azure-docs.it-it/articles/azure-functions/functions-bindings-signalr-service.md

 > [!NOTE]
 > Per usare le associazioni del servizio SignalR in Java, verificare di usare la versione 2.4.419 o versione successiva di Azure Functions Core Tools (versione host 2.0.12332).

-## <a name="using-signalr-service-with-azure-functions"></a>Uso del servizio SignalR con funzioni di Azure
+## <a name="using-signalr-service-with-azure-functions"></a>Using SignalR Service with Azure Functions

-Per informazioni dettagliate su come configurare e usare insieme il servizio SignalR e funzioni di Azure, vedere [sviluppo e configurazione di funzioni di Azure con il servizio Azure SignalR](../azure-signalr/signalr-concept-serverless-development-config.md).
+For details on how to configure and use SignalR Service and Azure Functions together, refer to [Azure Functions development and configuration with Azure SignalR Service](../azure-signalr/signalr-concept-serverless-development-config.md).

 ## <a name="signalr-connection-info-input-binding"></a>Associazione di input delle informazioni di connessione a SignalR